Detailed specification and Darcy Brockbank's Foreword

 During the Edo period (1603-1868), treasure swords like these were treated as major assets by the clans who owned them.
 They were cared for meticulously, inventoried, and when given or received as gifts this information was recorded.
 With the industrialization and modernization of Japan, along with the disaster for Japan of the Second World War, the great daimyō collections were broken up and dispersed in auctions and private sales for the first time.

 This is easily the most important, most beautiful book on the great swords of Sōshū since Dr. Homma's Sōshū Den Meisaku Shū.
 As can be seen from the Table of Contents, blades by many/most of the great masters are included.
 There are 113 pages of large, crystal clear photos taken by staff at The Hermitage Museum in St. Petersburg and 219 pages of well researched text by the author.
 Chances are very good you want a copy of this book.

-There are two versions of this book: English and Russian.
+The book is available only in English now.
 This book is new, unopened in original packaging.

 Author: Dmitry Pechalov

 Number of pages - 368